-During the nine months ended September 30, 2023, the Company granted approximately 8.6 million RSUs with a weighted average grant date fair value of \$1.57 per unit based on the public market price of the Company's common stock as of the date of grant.
-These RSUs will primarily vest over a four-year period.
+During the nine months ended September 30, 2023 March 31, 2024, the Company granted approximately 8.6 million RSUs restricted stock units ("RSUs") with a weighted average grant date fair value of \$1.57 per unit based on the public market price of the Company's common stock as of the date of grant.
+These A majority of these RSUs will primarily vest over a four-year period.